TrePe0/aoc-plugin/README.md

 ### Firefox
 - Download xpi file from [Releases](https://github.com/TrePe0/aoc-plugin/releases)
 - On [about:addons](about:addons) click cog icon and choose Install Add-on From File...

+### Edge
+- Create directory with all the files
+- On [edge://extensions/](edge://extensions/) allow developer mode
+- Click on "Load unpacked" button and choose directory from above

 License
 ----